Azure/reliable-web-app-pattern-dotnet/prerequisites.md

 ## Pre-requisites

-> ⚠️ We are using version 1.3.0 for AZD while awaiting feedback on a known bicep issue.

 > ⚠️ Note that for the `Connect-AzAccount` and `azd auth login` you must use the same account.
 And, you may also need to specify the `--tenant` option or `--tenant-id` as required by your administrator.

 The following tools are pre-requisites to running the associated deployment steps on Windows without using the Dev Container.